IndigoUnited/js-dejavu/README.md

 making it suitable for __production__, since it will be more efficient and have a __lower memory footprint and filesize__.

+Finally, in order to achieve that extra edge, that puts `dejavu` next to vanilla JS in terms of performance, you should run the optimizer that is bundled with the library.
+Note that this step is completely optional, and `dejavu` will still perform faster than the other libraries in most browsers, even if you don't run the optimizer.
+The optimizer will analyse your code, and make some improvements boosting it a bit further.

 You can check the benchmarks in [jsperf](http://jsperf.com/oop-benchmark/54) comparing `dejavu` with other OOP libraries.
-Note that the loose regular version is used in this test, simulating a production environment.
+Note that the loose regular version is used in this test, simulating a production environment, and both the normal and optimized versions are tested.